Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Stochastic Gradient MCMC for Crossed Mixed Effects Models

 \section{Stochastic Gradient MCMC for Crossed Mixed Effects Models}

-When the sample size $N$ and the numbers of rows and columns $R,C$ become large in the crossed mixed effects model \eqref{eq:lme}, the standard MCMC algorithms based on the full data become computationally intractable with slowly mixing posterior chains, as their computation cost can easily increase to superlinear in the number of observations $N$.
+When the sample size $N$ and the numbers of rows and columns $R,C$ become large in the crossed mixed effects model \eqref{eq:lme}, the standard MCMC algorithms based on the full data become computationally inefficient, as their computation cost can easily increase to superlinear in the number of observations $N$.
 For example, the Gibbs sampler requires theoretical $O(N^{3/2})$ iterations to converge to the stationary posterior distribution (\citealt{gao2017e}).
-To address this problem, we propose two scalable algorithms using stochastic gradient MCMC, where they process only a subset of data at each iteration and therefore significantly speed up the posterior sampling.
+To address this problem, we propose two scalable algorithms using stochastic gradient MCMC, which process only a subset of data at each iteration and therefore significantly speed up the posterior sampling.